-Here are the best cheese knives in a variety of categories to help you find the perfect one for all of your cheesy needs.
+Here are the best cheese knives in a variety of categories, lab-tested, to help you find the perfect one for all of your cheesy needs.

-Best Overall, Soft Cheeses: Boska Soft Cheese Knife Copenhagen No.1
+Best for Soft Cheeses: Boska Soft Cheese Knife Copenhagen No.1

 What We Love: Glides through soft cheeses, sleek design

 What We Don’t Love: Thin blade may not work for transferring thick wedges of soft cheeses

 "Soft cheeses naturally stick to your utensils, so these knives are built to minimize the surface area that cheese can stick to," says Sid Cook, Certified Wisconsin Master Cheesemaker at Carr Valley Cheese.
 These knives' very thin blades, sometimes paired with holes on the blades, help make cutting soft cheeses a smooth, "stick-free" process, he adds.

 One stellar example is this narrow Boska knife.
 The stainless steel blade, which has a nonstick coating, allows for minimal contact with your cheese to prevent sticking.
 Plus, it’s entirely stainless steel, so everything is entirely food-safe.
 And its sleek design lends itself well to entertaining.